Huotes/CommitMaker/README.md

 Chuck Norris doesn't say 'who's your daddy', because he knows the answer.

 The pen is mighter than the sword, but only if the pen is held by Chuck Norris.

+In a recent survey it was discovered the 94% of American women lost their virginity to Chuck Norris.
+The other 6% were incredibly fat or ugly.